"Culture and morale changed overnight! In under 2 months, we’ve had over 2,000 kudos sent and 80%+ engagement across all employees."

 Now that you know why employee development is important, it's time to think about how you can get started in the workplace.
 Online education always makes employee development easier to achieve, and one of the best ways to do this is by providing your staff with training courses that are not only geared towards their job but also cover wider skills they need for working in an organization like communication and collaboration, team building or problem-solving.

 Also, Matter is now positioned as a free Slack app, where you can give employee recognition through kudos (praise) and constructive feedback.
 This tool can help with a lot of things on this list, especially when it comes to #16, which is about providing better morale.
-Matter is free forever for teams of all sizes, and you can upgrade to a pro plan for only $4 for more kudos templates and unlimited personal and team feedback history.
+Matter is free to try for teams of all sizes, and you can upgrade to a pro plan for only $4 for more kudos templates and unlimited personal and team feedback history.

 If you liked this article about the many reasons why employee development is important, then be sure to check out our blog for more tips & tricks you can use for your employee development program and ongoing training efforts!